abrookins/WrapCode/README.md

 ## Installing

-Clone the repo and place the included files in a `wrapcode` directory in the Packages directory for your Sublime Text 2 install.
-On OS X, this is `~/Library/Application Support/Sublime Text 2/Packages/`.
+Clone the repo and place the included files in a `WrapCode` directory in the Packages directory for your Sublime Text install.
+On OS X, this is `~/Library/Application Support/Sublime Text 2/Packages/` or `~/Library/Application Support/Sublime Text 3/Packages/`.

 ## Menu Item